abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

     End search (time = 1 ms, branches = 67, failures = 64, memory used =
                                      15.13 MB, speed = 67000 branches/s)

-There were indeed 23 constructed candidates among which 23 (filtered neighbors) were accepted after filtering and 9 (accepted neighbors) were improving solutions.
+There were indeed 23 constructed candidate solutions among which 23 (filtered neighbors) were accepted after filtering and 9 (accepted neighbors) were improving solutions.

 If you take the last visited neighborhood (neighborhood 9), you might wonder